fioprotocol/fio-devhub/_docs/wallets/wallet-examples.md

 ---
 title: Wallet examples
-sidebar_label: Wallet examples
+description: Wallet examples
-layout: sidenav
-sidebar: sidebars
 ---

+# Wallet examples

 Every wallet has approached FIO integration in a unique way.
 We encourage you to explore the current FIO-integrated wallets for inspiration on your integration!